Junaidbt07/MultiTenant_Event_Booking/README.md

 ### Notifications

 1. Log in as a user and view notifications in the `Notifications` collection via the admin panel.
-2. Mark notifications as read manually or through UI updates.
+2. Notifications are automatically generated for all booking status changes.
+3. Use the API endpoint `POST /api/notifications/:id/read` to mark notifications as read.

 ## Demo Credentials